dbeck/dbeck.github.io/_posts/2016-03-01-Chatter-extracted-from-ScaleSmall.markdown

 ![mixed](/images/mixed_broadcast1.png)

 Subnet A receive the message right away through multicast, and subnet B receives it at the second round.
 Subnet B receives it twice more because the second and third TCP targets will send multicast messages again while eliminating the TCP targets.
 If the initiator would be smarter, subnet B would receive less traffic.
-This optimizations is yet to be developed.
+This optimization is yet to be developed.

 The end result is that both subnets receive less traffic and the message spread faster by the multicast optimization.